magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-2.md

 <!--- MC-36472-->

 *  Merchants can now successfully upgrade an Open Source deployment that runs MySQL 8.x to a Commerce deployment.
-Previously, Magento threw an exception when AUTO_INCREMENT values reverted to initial values for all tables where `row_id` was added during upgrade.
+Previously, Magento threw an exception when `AUTO_INCREMENT` values reverted to initial values for all tables where `row_id` was added during upgrade.

 <!-- ENGCOM-7280 -->

-*  Magento now displays an error message that identifies the path that was used to create the patch if an error occurs when running `setup:db:generate-patch`.
+*  Magento now displays an error message that identifies the path that was used to create the patch if an error occurs when running `bin/magento/setup:db:generate-patch`.
 [GitHub-27523](https://github.com/magento/magento2/issues/27523)

 <!-- ENGCOM-8029 -->